Registry Office Wedding Photographer in Dublin

 I am a registry office wedding photographer in Dublin with over 10 years of experience.
 It is one of my favourite locations in Dublin to photograph a wedding.
 This is because of all the lovely locations for wedding photographs close by.

 I always like to give a sense of story and place to registry office wedding photographs.
 Over the years I have formulated a nice route that takes in the banks of the Grand Canal, Georgian Dublin and Merrion Square Park.

-This approach makes the bride and groom feel like they are taking a nice walk through Dublin on their wedding day and not like they were posing for wedding photographs, it also created a nice story of the day and I like to keep a couples wedding photographs natural and unposed as possible.
+This approach makes the bride and groom feel like they are taking a nice walk through Dublin on their wedding day.
+Thus they were not like they were posing for wedding photographs.
+It also created a nice story of the day and I like to keep a couples’ wedding photographs natural and unposed as possible.

-The banks of the canal beside the lock also are a nice place for the family pictures so all in all it does not take too much time, around 15 minutes.
-The guests are then free to go onto to the reception venue and I set out with the bride and groom on the route they are happy with for the pictures.
+The banks of the canal beside the lock also are a nice place for the family pictures.
+All in all it does not take too much time, around 15 minutes.
+The guests are then free to go onto the reception venue.
+I set out with the bride and groom on the route and they are happy with the pictures.